-There are a variety of ways to make coffee-flavored desserts.
+There are a variety of ways to make coffee cookies.

 - The most common way is to use instant espresso powder.
 This works nicely and adds a strong coffee flavor to the baked goods.

 - If the recipe calls for milk or cream, a great way to get a coffee flavor is to infuse the milk using whole coffee beans.
 I talk in more detail about this in my post on baking with coffee.